Scythe (novel): Plot

-Later, Citra is accused of murdering Faraday and she is hunted down.
-Curie brings her out of MidMerica to Amazonia (formerly the top of South America) as a refugee.
-Citra decides to follow a lead she had on Faraday's death and discovers that he is still alive and in hiding.
-He has not realized that they are still apprenticed but refuses to rejoin the Scythedom.
-Goddard, meanwhile, holds an impromtu party to celebrate Rowan's actions.
+Later, Citra is accused of murdering Faraday and she is hunted down, after which she temporarily kills herself.
+During her revival process, Curie brings her out of Chilargentine to Amazonia (formerly the top of South America) as a refugee.
+Citra discovers that Scythe Faraday is still alive and in hiding.

-Meanwhile, Goddard takes Rowan and his posse to a cloister of a religious group of anti-Scythe cultists known as Tonists.
-He promises Rowan will glean someone, despite that breaking the law that apprentices cannot glean.
-Goddard dismisses the thought and saves a Tonist for Rowan to glean.
-Instead, Rowan beheads Goddard with his own sword, kills the other Scythes, and burns their bodies, which prevents revival.
-Rowan is suspected of these killings but there is not enough evidence to charge him.
+Meanwhile, Rowan's morals are put to the test as he experiences Goddard's extravagant lifestyle and harsh training.
+Goddard brings him on several mass gleanings, during which Rowan secretly helps people to escape.
+However, on one trip, during which Goddard takes Rowan to a cloister of a religious group of anti-Scythe cultists known as Tonists, Rowan kills Goddard and burns his body, preventing revival.

 At the next conclave, the apprentices are given a final test.
 They must kill a family member.
-Citra, who has been cleared of suspicion of murdering Faraday, struggles but succeeds in killing her younger brother Ben.
-She hears that Rowan shot his mother without any hesitation, meaning they both succeeded.
-Their victims are then revived.
-Both come before the conclave, where it is announced that Citra will become the newest Scythe.
+Although both Citra and Rowan pass, it is announced that Citra will become the newest Scythe.
 After choosing the name Anastasia, her first assignment is to glean Rowan.

-However, after she is given her Scythe's ring she punches Rowan.
-This transfers his blood to her Scythe's ring, granting him immunity for a year.
-He escapes the conclave and finds Faraday, whom Citra has waiting for him with an untraceable car.
+However, after she is given her Scythe's ring, she punches Rowan, transferring his blood to her Scythe's ring, granting him immunity for a year.
+He escapes the conclave and finds Faraday, whom Citra has waiting for him.
 They quickly drive away.

-In the epilogue Scythe Anastasia remarks on the recent stories of Scythe Lucifer, a rogue Scythe who hunts down corrupt and unworthy Scythes and permanently ends them.
+In the epilogue, Scythe Anastasia remarks on the recent stories of Scythe Lucifer, a rogue Scythe who hunts down corrupt and unworthy Scythes and permanently ends them.
 It appears that Rowan has become Scythe Lucifer.
-She states that she hopes when they meet again, he will remember her as one of the good ones.
+She states that she hopes that when they meet again, he will remember her as one of the good ones.